kupehtci/DOCUMENTATION/INFORMATION TECHNOLOGIES/Normalization.md

 *  It must not have any <span style="color:LightSeaGreen;">partial relation-ships</span>.

 <span style="color:LightSeaGreen;">Partial dependency or relation-ship</span> is the relation of an attribute with another attribute that is not the primary key.
+This means that every non-primary-key attribute needs to be fully dependent on the primary key to don't have a partial relationship.

 In the following example, the entire relation-ship is splitted up into two different relation-ships that involve the `primary key`.